What is cerebral palsy?

-A successful cerebral palsy claim can make an enormous difference to the life of your child and family.
+A successful claim can make an enormous difference to the life of your child and family.
 Financial compensation can ensure that your child receives the care and equipment they need.

 Get in touch

-Contact Slater and Gordon for a free appointment with one of our expert medical negligence - cerebral palsy lawyers as soon as possible via the form on this page or by calling us.
+Contact Slater and Gordon for a free appointment with one of our expert lawyers as soon as possible via the form on this page or by calling us.